yevgeniy007/Expl-Data-Course-Project-2/README.md

 - However, small differences in the mean level of emissions for each source should be interpreted with caution
 - because of wide spread of data as suggested by boxplot chart

+# 3. Across the United States, how have emissions from coal combustion-related sources changed from 1999–2008?

+[in progress]

+# 4. How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?

+[in progress]

+# 5. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (fips == "06037").
+Which city has seen greater changes over time in motor vehicle emissions?

+[in progress]